-Mustafa Sarkar - Senior Lecturer, Sport and Exercise Psychology
+Mustafa Sarkar - Associate Professor, Sport and Exercise Psychology

 Mustafa’s research aims to bring the resilience of elite sportspeople into the workplace.
 We’re supporting him with autonomy, trust, and plenty of opportunities.